 Neurologists believe that RLS comes from an issue with how the body processes dopamine.
 Dopamine is one of the hormones involved in controlling muscle movement.
 Symptoms of the condition often occur in the evening, or while the sufferer is resting.

-The treatment for RLS can include more exercise and a reduction in stimulants like alcohol and caffeine.
+The treatment for RLS can include more exercise and a reduction in stimulants like caffeine.
 Those who suffer from a severe case of RLS may be able to get prescription medication.

 Insomnia is perhaps the most common sleep disorder affecting adults.
 It’s a condition that makes it difficult for people to get the amount of sleep they need to maintain good health.
 This could mean they find it hard to get to sleep, or they find themselves waking up many times throughout the night.

 If you suffer from insomnia, it can also be made worse by other factors in your life.
 If you’re someone who regularly takes naps every day, you may be affecting your ability to sleep at night.
 Sleeping in short bursts is not as good for your health as getting eight hours in one stretch.
-Issues like not getting enough exercise or working shifts can also exacerbate your insomnia.
+Issues, like not getting enough exercise or working late shifts, can make insomnia worse.

 Treatment options for insomnia can vary.
 Medications are available, but these come with a range of side effects.
 Some can be addictive, and others can cause issues like dizziness, headaches, and grogginess throughout the day.

 There are various natural treatments for insomnia which can be very helpful.
-Plants like melatonin, lavender, chamomile, and valerian all have properties which promote relaxation and sleep, whether that’s opening specific gateways for hormones or aiding muscle relaxation.
-Minerals like magnesium are also beneficial – you can take supplements, eat magnesium-rich foods or soak in an Epsom salt bath.
+Plants like melatonin, lavender, chamomile, and valerian all have properties that promote relaxation and sleep, whether that’s opening specific gateways for hormones or aiding muscle relaxation.
+Minerals like magnesium are also beneficial – you can take supplements, eat magnesium-rich foods, or soak in an Epsom salt bath.

 Gentle exercise like yoga, meditation, swimming, and pilates can all be useful in fighting insomnia.
 They can tire out the body without overstimulating it like vigorous exercise.
 This may allow you to relax and sleep through the night without resorting to prescription medications.